 Authorization: JWT <partner_token>

-For a short lived JWT token that can be used in client-side implementations (in JS) use:
+For client-side implementations (in JS), a short lived JWT token can be requested:

 Get connector definition